jlchassaing/ezgeodatagouv/README.md

 The settings help set how the csv fields will be used.
 The ressoure name must be passed in option to the import script

+The fields sections helps you add specific content_type fields.
+The key is the conten_type field identifier. the datatype is te content_type field datatype and value is the csv field name

 ### running import